 The Rocky Mountains in Canada

-These mighty mountains form one of the biggest tourist attractions of Canada.
-With their craggy snow-capped peaks, wide valleys, hot springs, and homey inns, many of Rockies' peaks and the ground that they span over have been turned into preserved areas as national and provisional parks, some of which are UNESCO World Heritage Sites.
+These mighty mountains form one of the biggest tourist attractions in Canada.
+With their craggy snow-capped peaks, wide valleys, hot springs, and homey inns, many of the Rockies' peaks and the ground that they span over have been turned into preserved areas as national and provisional parks, some of which are UNESCO World Heritage Sites.

 Tourists can explore the Rockies Mountains by visiting these parks and participating in such activities and sports as hiking, camping, mountaineering, fishing, biking, skiing, snowboarding, etc. Here is a list of the five national parks in Canada which are situated in the Rocky Mountains and from where you can witness the scenic landscapes these mountains have to offer.
 Your Canadian vacation won’t be complete till you have visited at least one of these national parks nestled amongst the Rockies.